Congruency-Constrained TU Problems Beyond the Bimodular Case: Further details of our approach to problems

-and note that the claim of the lemma is that this system has two integral solution $x^3$ and $x^4$ with $x^1+x^2=x^3+x^4$.
+\begin{proof} Consider the linear inequality system and note that the claim of the lemma is that this system has two integral solutions $x^3$ and $x^4$ with $x^1+x^2=x^3+x^4$.
 To find these solutions, let $T$ and $q$ be such that $Tx\leq q$ is the system~\eqref{eq:boundedSystem}, and observe that $T$ is totally unimodular by \cref{obs:simultTUappend}.
 Then, the system

 also has a totally unimodular constraint matrix, and $z := \frac12(x^1 + x^2)$ is a (potentially fractional) solution of it.
 Because the bounds in the inequality constraints are all integral, we conclude that the linear system in~\eqref{eq:twoSidedSystem} also has an integral solution $x^3$.
 Additionally, by symmetry it is immediate that $x^4\coloneqq x^1 + x^2 - x^3$ is another integral solution.
 In particular, we thus found $x^3$ and $x^4$ that are feasible for~\eqref{eq:boundedSystem}, and they satisfy $x^1+x^2 = x^3 + x^4$, as desired. \end{proof}